MuazRazaq/FuzzerProject/README.md

 ### Step 5: Install Required Python Libraries

-install the necessary Python libraries using pip in the notebook first:
+Install the necessary Python libraries using pip in the notebook first:

 pip install selenium
-pip install coverage

 ### How the Fuzzer Works
 The Fuzzer Project automates a Chrome browser to interact with DVWA.
 The script will: